trobert42/so_long/README.md

 If you use WSL and have some trouble with "can't find a suitable x11 include directory", i suggest to follow those steps here: https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#getting-a-screen-on-windows-10-wsl2

+## 💬
+I thoroughly enjoyed handling movement control through the event system and selecting textures and colors.

+My firsts sprites were some random pokemon pictures, but i don't have any clean video clip of it :(

 ## Screenshots

+<sub><sub>Yeah, as you thought, there's no sense in a wood trunk eating pizzas..</sub></sub>

 ![](https://github.com/trobert42/so_long/blob/main/so_long_bonus_clip.gif)